-Per ANSI Z.97.1 and CPSC 16 CFR 1201 Category 2 standards, any x-ray control window occurring within 24" of a door opening, or any vision lite window occurring in a shielded door must have impact resistant X-Ray Safety Glass, and be permanently labeled as meeting these required impact resistant standards.
+Per current International Building Codes (IBC) 2406 for Safety Glazing requirements and meeting American National Standards Institute ANSI Z.97.1 and Consumer Product Safety Commission CPSC 16 CFR 1201 Category I or Cat II (as applicable) standards, any x-ray control window occurring within 24" of a door opening, or any vision lite window occurring in a shielded door must have impact resistant X-Ray Safety Glass, and be permanently labeled as meeting these required impact resistant standards.

-Please Note: X-Ray Lead Glass cannot be tempered as it is physically impossible due to its low melting temperature and surface characteristics as it will not survive the thermal tempering process or accept a chemical salt bath regardless of the manufacturer; however X-Ray Lead Glass is NOT REQUIRED by any safety code to be "tempered".
-The good news is Ray-Bar X-Ray Safety Glass meets all current glass safety codes for impact resistance and is permanently labeled accordingly as per ANSI Z97.1 and CPSC 16 CFR 1201 Cat 2 and IBC 2406 requirements for hazardous locations indoors and this is particularly applicable in a medical facility environment.
+Please Note: X-Ray Lead Glass cannot be tempered as it is physically impossible due to its low melting temperature and surface characteristics as it will not survive the thermal tempering process or accept a chemical salt bath regardless of the manufacturer; however, X-Ray Lead Glass is NOT REQUIRED by any safety code to be "tempered".
+The good news is Ray-Bar X-Ray Safety Glass meets all current glass safety codes for impact resistance and is permanently labeled accordingly as per ANSI Z97.1 and CPSC 16 CFR 1201 Cat I or Cat II as applicable, and IBC 2406 Safety Glazing requirements for hazardous locations indoors and this is particularly applicable in a medical facility environment.